influxdata/telegraf/docs/specs/tsd-005-output-buffer-strategy.md

 ## Metric Ordering and Tracking

-Tracking metrics will be accepted either on a successful write to the output source like currently, or on write to the WAL file.
+Tracking metrics will be accepted on a successful write to the output destination.
 Metrics will be written to their appropriate output in the order they are received in the buffer regardless of which buffer strategy is chosen.

 ## Disk Utilization and File Handling